 The bill amends South Dakota law regarding the labeling and sales requirements for homemade food items.
-It specifies that food prepared at a residence can be sold if it complies with certain labeling requirements, which include providing the common name of the homemade food item, the producer's name and contact information, the date of production, a list of ingredients in descending order, and a disclaimer about the production environment.
-The bill also introduces new sections that outline how these disclosures must be presented, whether on labels, placards, or online, depending on the method of sale.
+It specifies that food prepared at a residence can be sold if it complies with certain labeling requirements, which include providing the common name of the homemade food item, the producer's name and contact information, the date of production, a list of ingredients in descending order, and a disclaimer indicating that the product was made in a residential property exempt from state licensing and inspection.
+The bill also introduces new sections that outline how these disclosures must be presented, whether on a label, placard, or online, and mandates that homemade food sold by third-party vendors be displayed separately from non-homemade items.

 Statutes affected: